junxit/us-congress-bills-117/metadata.md

 - 2022-10-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters under authority of the order of the Senate of 10/14/2022 with an amendment in the nature of a substitute.
 With written report No. 117-178.
 - 2022-10-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters under authority of the order of the Senate of 10/14/2022 with an amendment in the nature of a substitute.
 With written report No. 117-178.
 - 2022-10-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 528.
+- 2022-11-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6911-6912; text: CR S6911)
+- 2022-11-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.